Technology & innovation

 First introduced on the DF70A/80A/90A in 2008 to great acclaim, Lean Burn continues to be an important feature in all of our new release outboards.
-It's available across the range of “A” Series outboards in our Portable, Midrange and High Performance engines and the DF100B.
+It's available across the “A” series outboards in our Portable, Midrange and High Performance ranges and the DF100B.

 Combined with other Suzuki technologies, Lean Burn can deliver the optimum fuel/air mixture to the outboard and is designed to save fuel both at low speeds and up into the cruising range, making fuel efficient outboards even more economical.